vsupacha/tensailab-public/README.md

 ## dec2629_EEIcourse
 A collection of materials from a workshop for Chachoengsao Technical College supported by Electrical and Electronics Institute (EEI) with collaboration with TESA.
 The event was hosted during December 26th to 29th, 2016.

+## jan15_GoogleFormPython
+An example code using Python to extract information from a CSV file exported from Google Forms.
+This work is a part of career path survey for the Electrical Engineering curriculum improvement.